plastic-cup/quacker/README.md

 ## How

+### How to run & test it

+We are currently not on a tight publishing schedule on NPM.
+Therefore, we suggest cloning this repo and running `npm install` in the directory to install all dependencies and dev-dependencies.
+To run the app, hit `npm run start`.
+You can then check us out on `localhost:8000`.
+You won't see a lot at the moment.
+The good stuff is in the tests.
+We tend to be several failing tests ahead of our functionality.
+To see the latest failing tests, `git checkout thorough-tests`.
+Have a look in our test file to see the guts. `npm test` to see the output.

+There are several cool things to checkout in the test file:
+  + [ ] A function we wrote to keep the tests running after the first failed assertion
+  + [ ] A function we wrote to spoof HTTP request and responses
+  + [ ] A lot of uses of the `call` and `apply` function methods
+  + [ ] Coming soon!
+Redefining methods of requests so that when the tests run the endpoint functions, the endpoints run tests!
+Banging.

+### How it's made
   + [ ] CR-D accessed using HTTP `POST`, `GET` and `DELETE` respectively.

   + Quax will be stored in Redis.